 Bring water to a simmer in the bottom of a double boiler and place the chocolate and vegetable shortening in the top pan.
 (You can also use a saucepan with a heatproof bowl set over the top.)
 Stir until the chocolate is smooth and melted.

-Hold cherries by the stem in one hand and dip them in the chocolate - use a spoon in the other hand to gently spoon chocolate up and over each cherry.
-Allow excess to drip away and put the cherries on a lined baking sheet.
-Sprinkle the cherries with decorating sugar while they're still wet.
+Hold cherries by the stem and dip them in the chocolate—use a spoon in the other hand to gently spoon chocolate up and over each cherry.
+Put the cherries on a lined baking sheet.
+Sprinkle with decorating sugar while they're still wet.

 Allow the cherries to rest until the chocolate has set and is firm.
-Then you can start eating them!
+Then they're ready to serve!

-- Make sure the cherries are totally dry before dipping them.
-If any water gets into the melted chocolate it will cause the chocolate to seize.
+- Be sure the cherries are completely dry before dipping them.
+If any water drips into the melted chocolate, it will cause the chocolate to seize and harden.

-- The vegetable shortening in the chocolate is to help the chocolate set more quickly and have a bit of a shine.
-This can also be achieved by tempering: if you want to try tempering your chocolate, the instructions are in the recipe below.
+- I add a dab of vegetable shortening to the chocolate as a quick and easy way to help the chocolate set more quickly and keep a bit of a shine.
+These can also be achieved by tempering the chocolate.
+If you want to try tempering your chocolate, I've included instructions in the recipe below.

-The recipe for some Sugared Chocolate Covered Cherries is below!
-And here are a few other recipes to try that make the most of fresh fruit:
+The best Sugared Chocolate-Covered Cherries recipe is below!
+Here are a few other recipes to try that make the most of fresh fruit:

 📖 Recipe